Bonobono: 2016 TV series

 A recent anime television adaption started airing on April 2, 2016.
 Unlike the previous television series, the episode runtime has been cut from 15 minutes to 5 minutes per episode.
 A Planetarium special Bono Bono - Uchū kara Kita Tomodachi (Bono Bono - The Friend That Came From Space) was shown at the Gotanda Cultural Center from September 16 to October 9, 2017.
-Crunchyroll only simulcasted the first three seasons of the series.
+Crunchyroll only simulcasted the first three seasons of the series and is no longer available.
 On December 21, 2019, the series had a crossover with Gachapin.
 The anime was on hiatus due to the COVID-19 pandemic from May to June 2020.
 It resumed on June 20, 2020.
+As of September 21, 2025, it has aired 480 episodes.